XorTroll/Goldleaf/README.md

 Install [devkitPro](https://github.com/devkitPro/installer/releases) With Switch Development.

-Clone this repo to your PC and open CMD in the Generated folder.
+Clone this repo to your PC and open CMD in the folder.

-run `make`
+Run `make`

 ## Credits